MikeShahin/playlisterFrontEnd/README.md

 2. in the backend folder, open a command prompt and type rails s to start the database server.

+3. Navigate to https://cors-anywhere.herokuapp.com/corsdemo and request temporary access.

-3. open index.html file in your prefered browser and get jammin!
+4. open index.html file in your prefered browser and get jammin!

 ## Usage/features